FreeCAD/FreeCAD-documentation/wiki/ImageConv.md

 ## Building

-ImageConv is located in the source tree of FreeCAD   *
+ImageConv is located in the source tree of FreeCAD: